 I suppose you will spend a little more, because there’s an extra ticket of 50 Egyptian pounds (US$2.80 / 2.44€ / 2.20£) to take photos inside the museum, and 150 Egyptian pounds (US$8.40 / 7.30€ / 6.50£) to enter the unmissable Royal Mummies Room.

 Oh, wooonderful, Damas!
 I was afraid of not being allowed to take photos inside the museum.
 I will pay for that extra ticket and take pictures of EVERYTHING!
 Plus 500 selfies in front of Tutankhamun’s gold mask!
 By the way, 1,000 more selfies next to the mummy of Tutankhamun!

-First, even if you purchase that ticket to take pictures, you can’t use your camera in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
+First, even if you purchase that ticket to take pictures inside, you can’t use your camera or smartphone in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
 And don’t try to take hidden photos.
 The rooms are monitored very carefully.

 The exterior of the building

 In the case of the Egyptian Museum, we always see the beautiful façade with the main entrance, but rarely other parts of the building and the area (garden) in front of it.

 I certainly have some interesting things to show.
-Have you ever seen papyrus (the plant) and the Lotus flower?
-Well, you will see them now!
+Have you ever seen papyrus (the plant) and Lotus flower?

 I’m loving all of this, Damas!

 Great!
 And the photo above reminds you of what?
 It’s a queue…

 It reminds me about the time to FINALLY enter the museum!